rck/maildelay/README.md

 shell-script using python.
 - More testing!
 It looks ok, what could possibly go wrong?
 For now it never ever moves mails, it is always in "dry-run" mode.
-- create a lock file, maybe allow a "custom" action (needs an API).
+- Maybe allow a "custom" action (needs an API).

 Synopsis
 --------